insanj/Snooze/README.md

 	)
 ]`

 Not bad!
-Looks like a very similar functionality to our parent %hook, back up there.
+Looks like a very similar functionality to our original %hook, back up there.
 Rubbing my hands together, I decided to create a global, static array that could hold all the alarmIds, and then, in this method, check to see if, in any of the notifications, there's one of those ids.
 If so, it would reduce the time by 9 minutes, and add my fake value (10 seconds).
-But, since this method is called several times, comparing the dates was tough... sometimes they were the same.
-Next call, though, they'd be already upped by 9 minutes, but they still had the 10 second addition from the previous call!
-What was happening?!
-After playing around with a bit too many stringy ideas for this method, I realized I was **still down**.
+This, however, was no more than a hopeful thought.
+Since this method is called several times back-to-back, comparing the dates would be tough: sometimes they were the same between calls, something they'd be upped by 9 minutes, sometimes they'd have my 10 second addition applied more than once.
+What was happening?
+After playing around with a bit too many stringy ideas for this method, I realized I was *still going down* the call chain.

 That's when SBLocalNotificationSnoozeIntervalOverride caught my eye again.
-It popped up in the stack trace for this method, *upwards*.
+It popped up in the [stack trace](http://github.com/insanj/Symbolicator) for this method, *upwards*.
 But how did I miss that?
-Because it was surrounded by conditionals in the method I had started in.
+Because it was surrounded by conditionals in the method I had started in, and sounded bizarre.
 The full, jargony method had this one, serene line, that I underestimated:
 	`_R0 = objc_msgSend(v7, "integerForKey:", CFSTR("SBLocalNotificationSnoozeIntervalOverride"));`

 In essence, that translated into:
-	`Make the snooze time additional equal to [[NSUserDefaults standardUserDefaults] integerForKey:SBLocalNotificationSnoozeIntervalOverride]`
+	`If exists, make the snooze time additional equal to [[NSUserDefaults standardUserDefaults] integerForKey:SBLocalNotificationSnoozeIntervalOverride]`

-It wasn't an override at all!
-It was just a SnoozeInterval, in the end, and it wanted everything but to be found.
-Logging all of the -integerForKey's of NSUserDefaults (the universal XML-wrapped quick-and-dirty storage system for iOS, useful for tiny values) made me realize Apple uses it a lot.
-Like, a whole lot.
-For tons of different things.
-I had no idea.
+It wasn't an opaque "override" at all— and could be used to alter the snooze interval with hardly any lines of code.
+Logging all of the -integerForKey's of NSUserDefaults (the universal XML-wrapped quick-and-dirty storage system for iOS, useful for tiny values) made me realize Apple uses it immensely, for tons of different things.
 Just for fun, I %hook'd the method, with a very simply body:

 	%hook NSUserDefaults